-The fun starts Wednesday, June 19th, 2013 when 250 tons of imported sand is dropped on Hampton Beach and the "Grady Bunch" starts pounding up the sponsor site.
-The entire area is illuminated for night viewing through July 7th.
-Watch Gregory Grady and "The Grady Bunch" build a mammoth Sand Demo Site.
+The fun starts Friday, June 12th, 2015 when 250 tons of imported sand is dropped on Hampton Beach and the "Grady Bunch" starts pounding up the sponsor site.
+The entire area is illuminated for night viewing.
+Watch Greg Grady and "The Grady Bunch" build a mammoth Sand Demo Site.
 View all entries on line at this website.
 The competition is by invitation only.
-Interested Master Sand Sculptors may contact event co-organizer: www.GregGrady.com The event is funded by the Hampton Beach Village District and Sponsors, in cooperation with The Hampton Area Chamber of Commerce and The NH Division of Parks.
+Interested Master Sand Sculptors may contact the event organizer at Nhsandsculptors@aol.com or at www.GregGrady.com.
+The event is funded by the Hampton Beach Village District and Sponsors, in cooperation with The Hampton Area Chamber of Commerce and The NH Division of Parks

 It is something you have to see in person to believe.

 Because Hampton has great world class sand sculpting and a whole lot more!

 Hampton Beach Master Sand Sculpting Competition Announces WinnersHAMPTON BEACH, NH - June 20, 2015 -- The Hampton Beach Sand Sculpting Competition in Hampton Beach, NH wrapped up three days of competition on Saturday.
 The first place winner was Karen Fralich from Ontario, Canada with her sculpture "Life", which depicted the cycle of life, featuring a baby on the front and the face of an older man in the back.